 Even the dentists can't see it

 The cascade does not stop at the body.
 It continues into the system that is supposed to identify and stop the damage.
 In the last month alone I have been to dentists about ten times.
-Each visit I describe the symptoms clearly.
-I tell them what is happening: the thinning enamel, the pain increasing week by week, the mechanism: silent acid reflux from the medications and the GI cascade.
-I describe it precisely.
+Each visit I describe the symptoms clearly: the thinning enamel, the pain increasing week by week, the mechanism of silent acid reflux from the medications and the GI cascade.

-Each visit they prescribe something for pain.
-Or a different rinse.
-Or another medication to try.
+Each visit they prescribe something for pain, or a different rinse, or another medication to try.
 None of it works.
-The teeth keep thinning.
-The pain keeps increasing.
-The symptoms keep matching what I keep describing.
+The teeth keep thinning, the pain keeps increasing, and the symptoms keep matching what I keep describing.

-The frustrating part is not the lack of help.
 The frustrating part is the response: maybe that is not what is happening, maybe it is something else.
-I am the one telling them what it is.
-They don't know what to do with it.
-So they default to: it must not be that.
-A pattern they don't recognize, so the patient must be wrong about his own body.
+I am the one telling them what it is, and they don't know what to do with it, so they default to: it must not be that.
+They don't recognize the pattern, so the patient must be wrong about his own body.

 This is the same dynamic that runs through every other part of the case.
-The disability assessor who saw someone who "speaks German well" and overrode a ten-year hospital report.
-The residency authority that said if you can study, why can't you work.
-The dentist who hears the patient describe silent reflux and decides it must be something else.
+A disability assessor saw someone who "speaks German well" and overrode a ten-year hospital report.
+The residency authority said if you can study, why can't you work.
+A dentist hears the patient describe silent reflux and decides it must be something else.
 In each case, the surface read overrides what is being said directly.

 What you can't see from outside